Josephat001/alx-low_level_programming/README.md

-This is a first hand repo containing project tasks on programming.
+This is a first hand repo containing project tasks on C - programming.